-Activity 5: Responding to Reading - Demand Writing (analysis, evaluation)
+Activity 4: Responding to Reading - Demand Writing (analysis, synthesis, evaluation) [30 minutes]

-[30 minutes]

 Demand Writing asks students to respond to a single writing prompt in a specifically determined amount of time.
 In many ways it is comparable to an essay style answer on a formal exam.
 Students are expected to read the question, draft out ideas, and then follow the Writing Process as they set about to respond to the prompt.
 It is important that students practice this process.
-This is not an exam question.
+This prompt, however, is not an exam question.
 Students will have the opportunity to openly discuss the question with their peers and teacher (5 minutes).
 Then the teacher will ask students to focus independently on the writing prompt and to respond in a well written paragraph in a set period of time (20 minutes).
-Students may choose to write on one of the following four prompts:
+The teacher will write three different Demand Writing Prompts on the chalkboard and instruct students to choose one to expand upon in their notebooks.